Jake Walker (Irish footballer): Bray Wanderers

 On 12 December 2022, it was announced that Walker had signed for League of Ireland First Division club Bray Wanderers ahead of their 2023 season.

+Personal life

+In December 2023, Walker was charged by Garda Síochána with unlawful possession of €1,000 worth of Cocaine and having it for sale or supply in Clondalkin.

 Career statistics

-Professional appearances – correct as of 4 August 2020.
+Professional appearances – correct as of 30 August 2024.